Internships

 • Pay: Do you need to be paid for your internship or can you take an unpaid position?
 If taking an unpaid internship is possible, you will find more potential opportunities.

 • Location: Where do you want to work?
 Should you go back to your hometown and live with your family?
-Can you live in a different city if you find inexpensive housing?
-If you are interested in interning in Atlanta during the summer, Mercer offers you the opportunity to live on the Mercer Atlanta campus.
-Contact Julie Cannon, cannon_je@mercer.edu, for more details.
+Can you live in a different city if you find affordable summer housing?

 • Organization: What kind of culture are you looking for?
 Will you receive much attention and guidance from your supervisor?
 Will there be an opportunity to develop a relationship with a mentor?